bradleeharr/DigitalQamModulation/README.md

 1. Say we have a stream of data.

-2. This data is represented in bits
+2. This data is represented in bits.

 3. These bits are what we want to transmit.